dani3l0/librusik/README.md

 <img src="screenshots/librusik.png" alt="Preview photo" width="600"/>

-**As I am graduating from school this year, after June 2023 I will lose access to Librus.**
+**As I am graduating from school this year, after May 2023 I will lose access to Librus.**

 ## Features